 Through a series of public meetings and via leadership from a broad range of stakeholders, the plan incorporates the input of a broad range of stakeholders and is representative of statewide interests.
-Once approved by FEMA, the plan will then be appended to the 2021 State of Nebraska Hazard Mitigation Plan in December 2022.
+The plan will be appended to the State Hazard Mitigation Plan in the upcoming update, which will begin in 2024.